andlabs/reallymine/Symwasenotes.md

 In reality it's of the 68020-and-newer variety with more features.
 Also it wasn't really that easy until I determined that the OXUF943SE used the USB Mass Storage Device Bulk-Only mode and found that this firmware does too.

-This is NOT a 68000 boot ROM; it appears to be loaded at $xxxxx.
+This is NOT a 68000 boot ROM; it appears to be loaded at $4000000.
 Addresses beginning with ~ are in the offset form.
 Nevertheless, it is mostly code, and virtually every function in the code has a frame pointer; that is,
 ```
 	link	a6,#nn
 	...